image bio

 Learn about the benefits of taking prenatal vitamins when you're trying to conceive.
 Explore the known side effects and discover how prenatals can affect your body.

 We’re not talking Flintstones for Kids.
 We’re talking about supplements.
-More specifically, the prenatal vitamins that the Centers for Disease Control (CDC) and the American College of Obstetrics and Gynecology (ACOG) recommend starting at least one month before trying to get pregnant.
-We’re going to walk you through what to look for in a prenatal vitamin, the side effects you might experience, what to do about them, and how not to pay way more than you need to.
+More specifically, prenatal vitamins that contain vital nutrients that the Centers for Disease Control (CDC) and the American College of Obstetrics and Gynecology (ACOG) recommend taking at least one month before trying to get pregnant.
+[1-2] We’re going to walk you through what to look for in a prenatal vitamin, how they benefit you, the side effects you might experience, and what to do about them.

 Pregnancy is a big ask for your body—you have to nourish not only yourself, but also your growing fetus.
 Even if you eat a healthy, balanced diet, you might not be getting all of the nutrition that you and your baby need.
 That’s where prenatal vitamins come in.

-Prenatal vitamins are specifically formulated to supply the nutrients that you need during pregnancy.
+Daily vitamins for pregnancy are specifically formulated to supply the nutrients that you need during pregnancy.
 Pregnant women require more folic acid, calcium, and iron than women who aren’t pregnant (we’ll say more on what nutrients to look for in a prenatal vitamin below).
+[1-2]

 There are a lot of beliefs unsupported by research about what’s healthy for a developing baby, so we’ve tackled this question based on clinical guidelines developed by obstetricians.